API Reference

 Kameleoon.API.Events.trigger("myTriggerEventName");

-The trigger() method triggers a custom event used in targeting segments.
+The trigger() method triggers a custom event for targeting segments.

 Arguments